jpswade/jpswade.github.io/_posts/2010-05-11-report-a-virus.md

   - virus
   - virustotal
 ---
-I&#8217;m always coming across new viruses that haven&#8217;t even been added to the latest anti-virus software.
+I'm always coming across new viruses that haven't even been added to the latest anti-virus software.

 If I download a file that I suspect is a virus, the first thing I will do is check it against my internal scanner.

-If that doesn&#8217;t detect it as a virus, the next obvious step is to check with a third party virus scanner.
+If that doesn't detect it as a virus, the next obvious step is to check with a third party virus scanner.
 I use [VirusTotal](http://www.virustotal.com/) as it checks against about 40 anti-virus engines.

-Once you&#8217;ve established that it might be a virus, how do you report it?
+Once you've established that it might be a virus, how do you report it?

 <!--more-->